Greek underworld: The dead

-Overall, the Greek dead were considered to be irritable and unpleasant, but not dangerous or malevolent.
-They grew angry if they felt a hostile presence near their graves and drink offerings were given in order to appease them so as not to anger the dead.
-Mostly, blood offerings were given, because they needed the essence of life to become communicative and conscious again.
-This is shown in Homer's Odyssey, where Odysseus had to offer blood of sheep in order for the souls to interact with him.
-While in the underworld, the dead passed the time through simple pastimes such as playing games, as shown from objects found in tombs such as dice and game-boards.
-Grave gifts such as clothing, jewelry, and food were left by the living for use in the underworld as well, since many viewed these gifts to carry over into the underworld.
-There was not a general consensus as to whether the dead were able to consume food or not.
-Homer depicted the dead as unable to eat or drink unless they had been summoned; however, some reliefs portray the underworld as having many elaborate feasts.
+Overall, the Greek dead were considered irritable and unpleasant but not dangerous or malevolent.
+They grew angry if they felt a hostile presence near their graves, and drink offerings were given in order to appease them so as not to anger the dead.
+Mostly, blood offerings were given because they needed the essence of life to become communicative and conscious again.
+This is shown in Homer's Odyssey, where Odysseus had to offer the blood of sheep in order for the souls to interact with him.
+While in the underworld, the dead passed the time through simple pastimes such as playing games, as shown by objects found in tombs such as dice and game-boards.
+Grave gifts such as clothing, jewelry, and food were left by the living for use in the underworld as well since many viewed these gifts to carry over into the underworld.
+There was not a general consensus as to whether the dead could consume food.
+Homer depicted the dead as unable to eat or drink unless summoned; however, some reliefs portray the underworld as having many elaborate feasts.
 While not completely clear, it is implied that the dead could still have sexual intimacy with another, although no children were produced.
-The Greeks also showed belief in the possibility of marriage in the underworld, which in a sense implies the Greek underworld was little different from the world of the living.
+The Greeks also believed in the possibility of marriage in the underworld, which, in a sense, implies the Greek underworld was little different from the world of the living.

 Lucian described the people of the underworld as simple skeletons.
 They are indistinguishable from each other, and it is impossible to tell who was wealthy or important in the living world.
-However, this view of the underworld was not universalHomer depicts the dead keeping their familiar faces.
+However, this view of the underworld was not universal—Homer depicts the dead keeping their familiar faces.

 Hades itself was free from the concept of time.
-The dead are aware of both the past and the future, and in poems describing Greek heroes, the dead helped move the plot of the story by prophesying and telling truths unknown to the hero.
-The only way for humans to communicate with the dead was to suspend time and their normal life to reach Hades, the place beyond immediate perception and human time.
+The dead are aware of both the past and the future, and in poems describing Greek heroes, the dead helped move the story's plot by prophesying and telling truths unknown to the hero.
+The only way for humans to communicate with the dead was to suspend time and their everyday life to reach Hades, the place beyond immediate perception and human time.